yunks128/unity-sps-workflows/calrissian/README.md

 - Create a Kubernetes Pod that holds 2 containers:
   - A container "dind-daemon" that runs an internal Docker engine (via the "docker-in-docker" pattern)
   - A container "docker-cmds" that represents a "makeshift" worker node which will submit a "docker run" command to the internal Docker engine accessible at: tcp://localhost:2375
+  Note that the "dind-daemon" container mounts two volumes that gives it access to the kube-config file to interact with the Kubernetes cluster, and the current directory that contains the definition of the CWL workflow to run.
 ```
 kubectl create -f dind.yaml -n $NAMESPACE_NAME